-The US just allowed Ukraine to strike within Russia.
+Ukraine fires US long-range missiles at Russia.
 What that means for the war.

 Analysts are now debating what, exactly, long-range missiles launched into Russia will be able to accomplish at this point in the war, and whether it’s a dangerous escalation that could usher in “drastic consequences,” as Russia has warned.

-Yet it was Russia’s decision to bring North Korean forces into the war that represented a red line escalation to which the Biden administration felt compelled to respond, U.S. officials have said.
+Yet it was Russia’s decision to bring North Korean forces into the war that represented a red-line escalation to which the Biden administration felt compelled to respond, U.S. officials have said.

-It’s clear, too, that as President-elect Donald Trump’s victory portends stepped up pressure on Ukraine to negotiate an end the war, the move is also one last effort to give Kyiv more bargaining leverage when it comes to the table.
+It’s clear, too, that as President-elect Donald Trump’s victory portends stepped-up pressure on Ukraine to negotiate an end to the war, the move is also one last effort to give Kyiv more bargaining leverage when it comes to the table.

 “The Biden administration has made the hard decision, finally, to do this.
 Trump could just leave it in place as leverage,” says retired Lt.
 Gen. Frederick “Ben” Hodges.